mahallawy1/javafx-connected-with-SQL-Database/README.md

-you will find the report and sql code  at main branch
+you will find the report and the sql code  at main branch

 javafx desktop application connected with mysql database (for Databases CSE333 PROJECT ) fall2022